OurUMassd-PROJECTS/OurUMassd-PROJECTS/README.md

 # OurUMassd-PROJECTS

-Welcome to the MyUMassd-PROJECTS GitHub repository! 🚀
+Welcome to the OurUMassd-PROJECTS GitHub repository! 🚀

 This repository serves as a central hub for storing and managing all our project content.
 Its primary purpose is to facilitate collaboration and provide easy access to project materials for all members of our project group.